 Once Song arrived in San Francisco on the fraudulently obtained visa, the indictment noted she received money from the Chinese Scholarship Council, which was $1,000 per month.
 “On multiple occasions,” the indictment reads, “Song sent updates to China Scholarship Council detailing the nature, results, and value of her research work at Stanford.”

 Once Song realized she was being investigated by American authorities, the indictment noted she destroyed emails, documents, and other evidence that tied her to China.

-For example, the indictment stated that authorities found a folder on Song’s computer, “The pathname of this folder was ‘D:\chen song\2018,’ which roughly translated from Chinese is ‘2018 Visiting Scholar Important Information,’” the indictment read.
+The indictment noted that authorities found a folder on Song’s computer, “The pathname of this folder was ‘D:\chen song\2018,’ which roughly translated from Chinese is ‘2018 Visiting Scholar Important Information.’”

 According to authorities, this folder contained records and documents related to visa fraud, including records and documents that verified her membership with the PLA and her “true employment at AFGH.”

 When the FBI interviewed Song, authorities say she lied to them about her connections with the PLA after she allegedly left in 2011.
 Investigators looked at the PLA’s website and explained in the indictment that information about Song’s tenure with the neurology personnel “began to disappear.”

 Song’s next court appearance is scheduled for April 12, 2021.
 If convicted, Song faces up to 35 years in prison for all the charges against her, and a fine of $250,000 for making false statements.